LollosoSi/bruxism-detector/README.md

 ## **Android integration**
 An experimental Android App is available for download and source can be found at the [Android branch](https://github.com/LollosoSi/bruxism-detector/tree/Android).
+Note: If you skipped a night, the app will still allow tagging it for reference: say your doctor asks "how many times in a week you're wearing the mouth guard?", just check the `Calendar` in app!
 1. If `Autostart Service` is enabled, you will need to follow this only once.
    - When tracking ends, you will still be asked about your day.
    - The app will always use your last `Session Settings`